 -

-In 2022, the IPFF reaches out to artists and filmmakers from the past two editions and invites them to share in video format insights from their creative processes, as well as their unique points of view on the portrait, short filmmaking, film festivals, and more.
+In 2022 and 2023, The IPFF reaches out to artists and filmmakers from its the past three editions and invites them to share in video format insights from their creative processes, as well as their unique points of view on the portrait, short filmmaking, film festivals, and more.
+The collected ideas become the Filmmakers Share video series.

 -

-The videos will become part of IPFF’s YouTube channel and will also be shared on our social media channels.
+The videos of the two video series become part of IPFF’s YouTube channel and are also shared on our social media channels.
 Our goal is to strengthen the IPFF community, welcome new curious viewers and filmmakers, communicate with each other and enrich everyone interested in the portrait philosophy and in the art of cinema.

 -